roseengineering/ispark/README.md

 2. proxy.sh: Tunnels into the tinyproxy server on the master node using ssh.
 It then opens chrome to the spark and hadoop UI webapps running on the cluster.

-3. notebook.sh: Tunnels into the jupyter server on the master node using ssh.
-It then opens chrome to the jupyter notebook.
+3. notebook.sh: Tunnels into the Jupyter server on the master node using ssh.
+It then opens chrome to the Jupyter notebook.
 (Jupyter websockets do not work through http proxies.)

 4. push.sh: Pushes your local repo up to the master node.